SysKitTeam/docs-point/point-collaborators/lifecycle-management.md

 <br/>
 <br/>

-* **Continue with the article to find detailed information** on how to complete Lifecycle Management tasks in SysKit Point.
+* **Continue with the article to find detailed information** on how to resolve Lifecycle Management tasks in SysKit Point.
 <br/>
 <br/>